50t0r25/achievement-watchdog/README.md

 ### 3. Using Achievement Watchdog

 - **To view achievements:** Run `Achievement Viewer.exe`.
 This opens a terminal where you can view your achievements.
+   - You can add `-nohide` as an argument (either in a shortcut or via the terminal) to reveal hidden descriptions of certain achievements.
 - **To enable achievement notifications:** Run `Achievement Watchdog.exe`.
 This will launch the program in the background, with an icon appearing in the system tray.
 As you unlock achievements, you'll receive notifications on your desktop.

 ---